JBossOutreachArchive/certificate-generator-server-archive/README.md

 ## License

-This project is currently licensed under the **[GNU General Public License v3](LICENSE.md)**. i.e we guarantee end users the freedom to run, study, share and modify the software.
+This project is currently licensed under the **[GNU General Public License v3](LICENSE.md)**. i.e. we guarantee end users the freedom to run, study, share, and modify the software.

 > To obtain the software under a different license, please contact [JBossOutreach](https://gitter.im/JBossOutreach/gci).